jmw11x/MobileApp/readme.txt

 Full flutter code in master branch -> Fully ocnfigured project.
 Can run in a nexus6P api 24 android emulator.

 Full web code in main
-  -> open index.html for first page;
+  -> open index.html for first page after downloading the files and putting it into an empty folder;